MicrosoftDocs/sql-docs/docs/machine-learning/install/custom-runtime-python.md

 You can install SQL Server on Red Hat Enterprise Linux (RHEL), SUSE Linux Enterprise Server (SLES), and Ubuntu.
 For more information, see [the Supported platforms section in the Installation guidance for SQL Server on Linux](../../linux/sql-server-linux-setup.md).

 > [!NOTE]
 > This article describes how to install a custom runtime for Python on Linux.
-Language extensions is the technology used for custom runtime.
-It uses an extensibility framework for executing external code.
 To install on Windows, see the [Install a Python custom runtime for SQL Server on Windows](custom-runtime-python.md?view=sql-server-ver15&preserve-view=true)

 ## Pre-install checklist